 Ultimate Guide to Tax Deed Sales & Tax Lien Investing

-If you’re a real estate investor, you’ve probably heard the terms “tax deed sale” and “tax lien investing” before.
+If you’re a real estate investor, you’ve probably heard the terms “tax deed” and “tax lien” before.
 But whether or not you fully understand the details of each might be an entirely different story.
-Tax deed sales and tax lien investing each come with a set of processes, regulations, and legislation with variations depending on the state in which you’re investing.
+Tax deed and tax lien investing each come with a unique set of processes, regulations, and legislation with variations depending on the state, and sometimes the county or town, in which you’re investing.

 It’s a tricky topic that takes some investors years to fully understand; however, when done correctly, each option can be extremely lucrative for investors depending on what their end goal is.
 The good news is that once you understand how tax lien investing and tax deed sales work in one state, you’ll be able to grasp the concept in other states a lot quicker.